agittins/bermuda/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Create a report to help us improve
+about: Create a report to help improve Bermuda, or to get help with a problem you are having
 ---

 <!-- Before you open a new issue: